lanl/dsi/README.rst

 * Backends
 * Core middleware

 Plugins curate metadata for query and data return.
-Plugins can have producer or consumer funcitonality.
-Plugins acting as consumers harvest data from files and streams.
-Plugins acting as producers execute containerized or baremetal applications to supplement queriable metadata and data.
+Plugins can have write or read funcitonality.
+Plugins acting as readers harvest data from files and streams.
+Plugins acting as writers execute containerized or baremetal applications to supplement queriable metadata and data.
 Plugins may be user contributed and a default set of plugins is available with usage examples in our `Core documentation <https://lanl.github.io/dsi/core.html>`_.

 Backends are interfaces for the Core middleware.
 Backends consist mostly of back-end/storage functionalities and are the interface between the Core Middleware and a data store.
 Backends may also have some front-end functionality interfacing between a DSI user and the Core middleware.
 Backends may be user contributed and a default set of backends are available with usage examples in our `Core documentation <https://lanl.github.io/dsi/core.html>`_.